SphtKr/homebridge-zway/README.md

 This platform lets you bridge a Z-Way Server instance (for example, running on [RaZBerry](http://razberry.z-wave.me) hardware or with a [UZB1](http://www.z-wave.me/index.php?id=28)) to HomeKit using Homebridge.

-Homebridge requires Z-Way Server version 2.0.1 or greater, and has so far only been tested against 2.0.1 (though it is expected to work with 2.1.1).
+Homebridge requires Z-Way Server version 2.0.1 or greater.
+It is currently tested against 2.2 though it is expected to still work with 2.0.1.

 ## Quick Start